 If you can’t wait for our series (for which I couldn’t blame you!), I encourage you to buy the book today and begin implementing its lessons.

-Visit www.emergenetics.com/workthatworks to purchase your copy, and keep an eye out for my blog on Principle #1 “Leadership Is an Inside Job” soon!
+Purchase your copy of Work that Works today, and keep an eye out for my blog on Principle #1 “Leadership Is an Inside Job” soon!

 I look forward to sharing with you how to transform your organization and create an exceedingly positive work environment.